andreashlarsen/BayesFit/README.md

 ```

 ### core-multishell model, two datasets
-Data were simulated as described in reference (Larsen, 2024) and is available in the example folder.
+Data is available in the example folder.
+It was simulated and fitted to investigate the best weigting scheme for simultaneous fitting of multiple SAXS or SANS datasets (Larsen, 2024).
 To fith the simulated data of a core-multishell particle, use input_coreshell.txt:
 ```
 output_fit_coreshell